brycewray/hugo_twcss/README.md

 ## What’s under the hood

 For Hugo users unused to dealing with JavaScript from [Node.js](https://nodejs.org) plugins and dependencies, this repo may not be your cup of tea, and that’s perfectly understandable.* However, if you’re willing to take a trip to the Dark Side, it does offer some interesting add-on possibilities.
 (That said, Hugo’s single-binary, nearly-everything-out-of-the-box approach has served it well and is impressive.)
-In `package.json`, you’ll find dependencies that make possible the use of [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com). (**Note**: Tailwind’s [built-in use](https://tailwindcss.com/docs/controlling-file-size) of [PurgeCSS](https://purgecss.com/) works **only** in a **production** environment—so, if you want to check that during local testing, use the `npm run testbuild` script in `package.json`.)
+In `package.json`, you’ll find dependencies that make possible the use of [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com).

 In addition, there’s: